 Can I apply to be a Meiklejohn if I'm also interested in becoming a RPL, MPC, etc?

 Training programs for RPLs, MPCs, and other peer advisors often conflict with mandatory meetings for Meiklejohn training.
 You are welcome to submit an application for more than one peer advising or mentoring program.
-If you are accepted into another peer advising program, please notify us by email at firstname.lastname@example.org.
+If you are accepted into another peer advising program, please notify us by email at [email protected].
 We will contact you once training dates have been set if scheduling conflicts arise.
-Applying to other peer advising programs will not hurt your chances of acceptance to the Meiklejohn Program, but sophomores are not allowed to participate in both the RPL Program and the Meiklejohn Program at the same time.
-We particularly welcome applications from those who have been MPCs and RPLs in the past.
+Applying to other peer advising programs will not hurt your chances of acceptance to the Meiklejohn Program, but please be aware of how large a time commitment it is to participate in both the RPL Program and the Meiklejohn Program at the same time.
+We particularly welcome applications from those who have been RPLs in the past.

 Can I apply to be a Meiklejohn if I'm going abroad for one semester next year?

 Yes, you can!
-If, however, you will be a rookie studying abroad in the fall, your acceptance in the program may be deferred until the following year so you can attend our Fall Orientation.
-Please indicate which semester you plan to be abroad in the appropriate section of the application.
+If, however, you will be a new Meiklejohn studying abroad in the fall, your acceptance in the program may be deferred until the following year so you can participate in our Fall Orientation (we understand that much of this is in flux due to the COVID-19 pandemic and will follow guidance from the University's Office of International Programs).
 If you are accepted to the Meiklejohn Program, we will work to pair you with a "Co-Meik" who will work with your advising group in the semester you're away.
 Letting us know that you're planning on going abroad will not hurt your chances of acceptance to the program.

 How are Meiklejohns and first-year advisors matched?